djvaron/djvaron.github.io/about.md

 ### General interests and piano recordings

 I'm passionate about science, music, and fiction of all forms (literature, film, games).
 I studied physics, English literature, and classical piano performance as an undergrad, and still enjoy these things as a hobbyist today.
-Here are some studio recordings I did of short pieces by one of my favorite composers, <a href="https://en.wikipedia.org/wiki/Alexander_Scriabin" target="_blank">Alexander Scriabin</a>:
+Here are some studio recordings I did of short piano pieces by one of my favorite composers, <a href="https://en.wikipedia.org/wiki/Alexander_Scriabin" target="_blank">Alexander Scriabin</a>:

 <figure>
   <figcaption>Scriabin, Op.
 11, #2 in A Minor</figcaption>